cpske/ISP/testing/code-coverage.md

 }
 ```
 * We might have unit tests that test for "Platinum" customer discounts and the 50 Baht discount, but not both.
 We might miss the cases where both discounts apply.
-* We might also miss some unclear requirements: what if a platinum customer buys 1,020 Baht?
+* We might also miss an unclear requirement: *what if a platinum customer buys 1,020 Baht?*
     - Should he get both discounts?
-    - Which discount should be applied first? (the discount will be different)
+    - Which discount should be applied first? (the discount will be different!)

 ## CodeCov for Automated Coverage Analysis